 File > Open Workspace … menu option and selecting that workspace folder (or

 File > Open if you need to import an individual note that's not part of a workspace).
 Note that this is the same process you would use you if were adding any other folder to Zettlr.
-The workspace folder, including the notes it contains, will immediately be populated into your new Zettlr install.
-The connections between notes will also be retained, though if you have links to notes that live in different workspaces, you'll have to make sure you've likewise opened those workspace folders and their contents within your new Zettler install.
+The workspace folder, including the notes it contains, will be populated into your new Zettlr install.
+The connections between notes will also be retained, though if you have links to notes that live in different workspaces, you'll have to make sure you've likewise opened those workspace folders and their contents within your new Zettlr install.

 Reconnect Your Reference Manager¶